-Following a recent LinkedIn piece Sharpen the Saw, cut the Tree or look for non-Trees?, here is some more detail on the “S” curves of innovation (first published in 2014 and updated 2020).
+Following a 2014 LinkedIn piece Sharpen the Saw, cut the Tree or look for non-Trees?, here is some more detail on the “S” curves of innovation (first published in 2014 and updated 2020).
 The “S Curve” innovation thinking is attributed to Richard Foster (1986) and made famous by Clayton Christensen in the book “Innovator’s Dilemma,” where he discusses how each successive computer hard drive industry got wiped out.

-Next off course you have the MP3 player, iPod and literally thousands of songs on your device and then the iTunes store on the cloud.
+- 1990’s MP3 Player: Next off course you have the MP3 player, iPod and literally thousands of songs on your device and then the iTunes store on the cloud.
 The MP3 players and cloud also require a new set of employee skills and a differently skilled supply base.
 This is not shown in the picture.

 If you think about each industry, it ignored the march of technology and refused to get started on the next technology “S” curve from the current technology “S” curve.
 This reluctance was because at the early stages, each new “S” curve looked unattractive from the existing “S” curve.

 You see that the dominant players in each technology type became extinct just because they thought that the upcoming technology was too much behind- and will never catch up.
 And there was a lot of resistance to change from within.
 By the time the new technology ( second and third curves) became really comparable in performance and cost – the incumbents of older “S” curves were too far behind.

-The takeaway for all types of organizations is to invest time and energy (more than merely money) at successive “S” curves that seem less attractive today but have the potential to vastly surpass what you offer your market today.
+The takeaway for all types of organizations is to have the courage to invest time, energy (more than merely money) at successive “S” curves that seem less attractive today but have the potential to vastly surpass what you offer your market today.
 About StratoServe.